alpa-projects/alpa/parax/pipeline_custom_call/README.md

-# XLA Pipeline Marker Demo
+# XLA Pipeline Marker Custom Call

-To build and test:
+To build the custom call for pipeline marker in XLA:
 ~~~bash
 mkdir build
 cd build